-Small businesses, tax professionals, software developers and industry representatives have all told us that GST reporting on the business activity statement (BAS) and the associated bookkeeping should be made easier.
+Small businesses, tax professionals, software developers and industry representatives have all told us that GST reporting on the business activity statement (BAS) and the associated coding of GST transactions should be made easier.

-To address this, we are working closely with you on the Simpler BAS project.
-Small businesses will only need to report:
+To address this, we are working closely with the software industry on the Simpler BAS project.
+From 1 July 2017, small business will only need to report:

-Simpler BAS will make it easier and quicker for small businesses as we will only require transactions to be classified with a simple ‘yes’ or ‘no’ for GST.
+Simpler BAS will make it easier and quicker for small businesses as it will allow for easier classification of transactions, preparation and lodgment of the BAS.
 This will deliver significant time and cost savings.

 The GST Calculation worksheet and associated suite of GST software tax codes will no longer need to be supported for small business.